gmc-code/PC-Microbit-Extension/docs/data_logging/data_logging_MY_DATA.rst

     import log

 | This module lets you log data to a MY_DATA file saved on a microbit V2 MICROBIT USB drive.
-| As of Jan 2023 Mu editor doesn't have the log module.
 | Use the online editor at https://python.microbit.org/v/3.
 | See online info for data logging: https://python.microbit.org/v/3/reference/data-logging